tanner-johnson2718/3D_ToolChain/Printer_Mods/Electronic_Enclosure/README.md

     * Adding Mosfets and additional wiring and board pinout support to enable this
 * Relocate electronics from underneath the printer to outside the chamber
 * Measure power draw
-* Electric components, especially main board and its pinouts should be "easily" accesible
-    * Will encorpaerate a method "sliding" base plates that secucre components
-    * Main ports on Melzi should be mapped to JST connectors embedded into the frame of the enclosure for quick connect and disconnect (even unused )
 * All wiring should be evaluated for current draw and proper gauge wire shall be used
 * Enclosure should have quick connects to quickly disconnect all wires going to the printer.

-# PSU and MOSFET Wiring Diagrams
+# Wiring Diagrams and Connector Table

 Power supply wiring diagram.
 The 10A GMA fuse is integrated into the iec320 AC plug.

 ![Alt text](Datasheets/Power_Supply_Wiring.png)